 Reviewer statusEditorial and safety/claims review; not medical review

 For this Best White Noise Machines for Bedrooms and Home Offices guide, we prioritize clear product fit, practical safety notes, official specifications, seller and manufacturer references, price and availability checks, and cautious health language.
-Affiliate links may earn HealthGlean a commission, but they do not change the criteria we use to compare products.
+Affiliate links may earn HealthGlean a commission, but they do not change the criteria we use to compare products or explain limitations.

 Credentialed review boundary: We name a qualified reviewer only when a real clinician or specialist has reviewed that specific guide and the review scope can be described accurately.
 Until then, this guide should be read as general wellness and shopping information, not medical advice.